open-webui/open-webui/location/setup/README.md

 	bash start.sh

-We created the script because using the `bash start.sh` above fails when Llama is not available - since it uses the settings config file.
+We created conda-start.sh because `bash start.sh` above fails when Llama is not available - since it uses the settings config file.

 Our conda-start.sh runs the backend in a virtual environment.
 You could optionally run the following first too.
 We haven't confirmed the install works when running this first.